 Since ACF will be using non-federal reviewers in the review process, applicants have the option of omitting from the application copies (not the original) specific salary rates or amounts for individuals specified in the application budget as well as Social Security Numbers, if otherwise required for individuals.
 The copies may include summary salary information.
-If applicants are submitting their application electronically, ACF will omit the same specific salary rate information from copies made for use during the review and selection process.
+If applications are submitted electronically, ACF will omit the same specific salary rate information from copies made for use during the review process.